‘Too Good': Youth Football Team With Perfect Record Kicked Out of Playoffs

-A football team of 7-year-olds and 8-year-olds with a perfect record was kicked out of the playoffs for being “too good,” league officials said.
+A football team of 7-year-olds and 8-year-olds with a perfect record was kicked out of the playoffs for being “too good,” league officials say.

 The Flower Mound Rebels are good, no doubt.
 They have outscored their opponents 199-6 in the first seven games of the season.